ikarago/Unigram/Documentation/Build-instructions.md

+## Requirements

+The following tools and SDKs are mandatory for the project development:
+* Visual Studio 2022, with
+    * .NET desktop development
+    * Desktop development with C++
+    * Universal Windows Platform deveopment
+	    * Windows 11 SDK (10.0.22621.0)

+## Getting started

 1. First, check that you have the [necessary tools](#requirements) installed.
 2. Go to <https://my.telegram.org/apps> and register a new app.
 3. Clone the repository __*recursively*__ by using `git clone --recursive https://github.com/UnigramDev/Unigram.git`.